Carina Driscoll

 Carina Nicole Driscoll (born 1974) is an American politician who served in the Vermont House of Representatives from Chittenden County from 2001 to 2003, as a member of the Vermont Progressive Party.
 She also served on the city council in Burlington, Vermont, and unsuccessfully sought the city's mayoralty in the 2018 election.

 Driscoll was educated in the Burlington School District and the University of Vermont.
 Her mother, Jane Sanders, married Burlington Mayor Bernie Sanders in 1988.
 She became active in politics during her step-father's campaigns, with her serving as Sanders' campaign, fund-raising, office, and database manager.

 She entered electoral politics with her election to the Burlington school board in 2000.
 She was then elected to the state house, where she served one term, before winning election to a seat on the Burlington city council.
 She partially served one term before resigning to focus on her first child, but unsuccessfully attempted to win election to the city council in 2011.
 She ran against Miro Weinberger in the 2018 mayoral election, after having supported him and worked for him, but lost.

 Early life

 Carina Nicole Driscoll was born to Jane Sanders and David Martin Driscoll.
+When she was 14 years-old, Driscol secured her first job at the Burlington Bagel Bakery, having been rejected on two other occasions over the belief that she was too young to work there.
 She graduated from Burlington School District, where she was an honors student, in 1992.
-She graduated from the University of Vermont.
+She initially attended Smith College, but later transferred to the University of Montana, where she studied sociology and political science.
 Driscoll married Blake Anders Ewoldsen, with whom she had two children, on April 19, 2003.
 In 2007, she established the Vermont Woodworking School.

 Her mother married Bernie Sanders, who was serving as Mayor of Burlington, Vermont, in 1988.
 She worked as Sanders' campaign manager during the 2000 United States House of Representatives election.
 She later worked as his fundraiser, office, and database manager.
 She earned $65,002 while working for her step-father from 2000 to 2004.
 She volunteered for her step-father's presidential campaign during the 2016 presidential election.